‘Nothing you have ever witnessed before has prepared you for such sheer, stabbing shock!’

 Intrigued by him, she finds the address of his home in Bodega Bay, California.
 She purchases a pair of lovebirds and reaches his house by sneaking across the small harbour in a motorboat, leaving the birds and a note.
 As she is heading back across the bay, a seagull swoops down and inflicts a cut on her head.
-On Mitch’s request, Melanie reluctantly agrees to join the dinner at their residence.
+At Mitch’s request, Melanie reluctantly agrees to join the dinner at their residence.
 Over the next few days, the bird attacks continue…

 “The bird attacks are mounted with superb artistry in the same clipped, droll and immaculately staged style we have come to know from Hitchcock … The climactic siege of the farmhouse (which is the only connection to the slim 1952 Daphne Du Maurier short story that the film is based on) with Rod Taylor trying to barricade the house while fighting off frenzied avian suicide attacks or saving a mobbed Tippi Hedren from the attic contains some seat-edge suspense.”
 Moria: Science Fiction, Horror and Fantasy Film

 “The special effects are variable and some are downright terrible but direction and editing (and some uncanny deployment of our feathered friends by Ray Berwick) combine to make it an immensely effective piece of work.”
 Alan Frank, The Science Fiction and Fantasy Film Handbook, Batsford, 1982